Enjoy typical Scottish food and drink

 Raspberry Cranachan Gateau with Chantilly Cream

-To round it off, we enjoyed a coffee and a glass of Highland Single Malt Scotch Whiskey from the Tomatin Distillery, which we visited the next day.
-I am usually not a fan of Scottish whiskey, because it is often too smoky for me.
-I usually prefer triple distilled Irish whiskey.
-All the more surprising was Tomatin's Legacy whiskey.
-I am now convinced of Scottish food and drink in this respect too.
-You just have to look for what you like best.
+We also enjoyed a coffee and a glass of Highland Single Malt Scotch Whisky from the Tomatin Distillery, which we visited the next day.
+I'm not normally a fan of Scottish whisky because it's often too smoky for me.
+I usually prefer triple-distilled Irish whisky.
+But I was all the more surprised by Tomatin's Legacy Whisky.
+So Scottish food and drink win me over in this respect too.

 Tomatin Highland Single Malt Scotch Whiskey